 Mike focuses his practice on complex business transactions, private equity, mergers and acquisitions, secured lending, mezzanine lending, business advisory services and structural related tax matters.
 Mike serves as general counsel to numerous privately held companies, private equity firms and mezzanine lending firms located nationwide.
-He is also a member of the newly formed Distressed Company Task Force that was created to assist borrower clients in every way, including how to navigate discussions with their lenders and in addressing concerns over suppliers and stakeholders.
-Please reach out to him with any questions on how he can counsel you during the COVID-19 pandemic.
+He is also a member of the firm’s Distressed Company Task Force that was created to assist borrower clients in every way, including how to navigate discussions with their lenders and in addressing concerns over suppliers and stakeholders.

 Prior to joining Taft, Mike was a partner at a large Chicago firm and before that was one of the founders of Latimer LeVay Jurasek LLC.
 In 2010, Mike was named one of the “40 Illinois Attorneys Under 40 to Watch” by Law Bulletin, publishers of Chicago Lawyer magazine and the Chicago Daily Law Bulletin.